grafana/grafana/docs/sources/setup-grafana/configure-security/configure-security-hardening/index.md

 ### Add a SameSite attribute to cookies

 To mitigate almost all CSRF-attacks, set the _cookie_samesite_ option to `strict`.
-This setting prevents clients from sending the cookie in requests that are made cross-site, but only from the site that sat the cookie.
+This setting prevents clients from sending the cookie in requests that are made cross-site, but only from the site that creates the cookie.

 Example: